Sporting Houses; Did Laramie Tolerate them? Yes indeed!

 John Grover

 Madam Della Briggs also operated a Laramie bordello.
 John Grover owned Della’s bordello at 707 South 4th St. For a year or so in 1885, Della actually had a liquor license issued by the city of Laramie.
-The house, which is still standing, sports a rear second story entrance off the alley, possibly for those clients who wanted to be discrete.
+The house, which is still standing, sports a rear second story entrance off the alley, possibly for whose clients who wanted to be discrete.

 John Grover was the kingpin of the demimonde circuit in Laramie.
 He came to town from Maine as a grocer with a wife and child but soon they dropped out of sight.
 His sporting house, called the “Grover Institute,” was founded in the 1870s, though the property on the south side of Grand Ave, between 2nd and 3rd Streets was owned by Christy Finlayson.
 John Grover married Christy Finlayson in 1882.
 But the new Mrs. Grover had a short wedded life.
 Six months after the wedding she died of a gunshot wound to the temple, ruled as suicide by the coroner.